YassenAli/Portfolio2/README.md

 3. Explore each section to learn more about my skills and projects.

 ## Live Demo
-You can view the live demo of this project here: [Portfolio](https://yassenali.github.io/Portfolio2/)
+You can view the live demo of this project here: [My Portfolio](https://yassenali.github.io/Portfolio2/)

 ## Acknowledgments
 - Bootstrap for the responsive framework.